The Hatchards & Biographers’ Club First Biography Prize

-The prize awards £2,500 to the best biography or memoir published that year, and has been won in recent years by Michael Nott, Daniel Finkelstein, Katherine Rundell and Osman Yousefzada, Lea Ypi, Heather Clark, Jonathan Phillips, Bart van Es, Edmund Gordon and Hisham Matar.
+The prize awards £2,500 to the best biography or memoir published that year, and has been won in recent years by Matthew Cobb, Michael Nott, Daniel Finkelstein, Katherine Rundell and Osman Yousefzada, Lea Ypi, Heather Clark, Jonathan Phillips, Bart van Es, Edmund Gordon and Hisham Matar.

-The judges for 2025 will be:
+The judges for 2026 are:

 Tom Baily, who has worked at Hatchards bookshop for over five years and is currently the manager of customer services and client relationships.
 He is particularly interested in Biography and Memoir.